-1. The Ministry of Finance is seeking comments and views on the draft Goods and Services Tax (Amendment) Bill 2009 which sets out the proposed legislative amendments to the Goods and Services Tax (GST) Act.
+1. The Ministry of Finance is seeking public feedback on the draft Goods and Services Tax (Amendment) Bill 2010.
+The Bill sets out the proposed legislative amendments to the Goods and Services Tax (GST) Act.
 We invite you to contribute comments on the proposed amendments.
-Your views are important as they would help improve our tax policies and legislation.

 SCOPE OF THE CONSULTATION EXERCISE

-2. The draft GST (Amendment) Bill 2009 covers Budget 2009 tax changes as well as other changes to existing tax policies and administration resulting from on-going review of the GST system.
-The tax changes are summarised as follows:
+3. The draft GST (Amendment) Bill 2010 covers Budget 2010 changes as well as other changes to existing tax policies and administration resulting from on-going review of the GST system.
+The tax changes are summarised is as follows:

-5. We would appreciate your full support to ensure that the consultation exercise is productive and successful.
+5. We would appreciate your full support to ensure that the consultation exercise is effective.
 Respondents are requested to follow these guidelines:

 a.
-Please identify yourself as well as the organisation you represent (if any) so that we may follow up to clarify any issues, if necessary;
+Identify yourself as well as the organisation you represent (if any) so that we may follow up to clarify any issues, if necessary;

 b.
 Make your comments clear and concise;

 c.
-Please use the prescribed template provided to help us understand your feedback better;
+Use the prescribed template provided to help us understand your feedback better;

 d.
-Your comments should focus on how the legislative amendments can be better written to make them clearer and to make compliance easier or on how the tax policies can be improved (for non-Budget tax changes);
+Focus your comments on how the legislative amendments can be better written to make them clearer or to ease GST compliance; and

 e.
-Please explain your points with illustrations, examples, data or alternative formulations of the amendments as far as possible.
+Explain your points with illustrations, examples, data or alternative formulations of the amendments as far as possible.

 PERIOD OF CONSULTATION

-7. The draft GST (Amendment) Bill 2009 together with the draft subsidiary legislation to effect the amendment to the GST Act for vouchers are available for public consultation from 3 Jun 2009 to 24 Jun 2009.
-Comments received after 24 Jun 2009 will not be considered as they will be too late for incorporation into the final Bill.
+7. The draft GST (Amendment) Bill 2010 together with the draft subsidiary legislations for the changes in paragraphs 3 (b), (c) and (f) are available for public consultation from 1 June 2010 to 18 Jun 2010.
+Comments received after 18 Jun 2010 will not be considered as they will be too late for incorporation into the final Bill.

 8. We encourage all interested participants to submit your comments via our online submission form.
 Using this online submission form is the easiest and quickest way for your comments to reach us for consideration.